Mount Whitney – East Face & East Buttress

 Access to Mount Whitney is closely regulated and as a result we have limited first-come first-serve availability for mid-summer climbs.
 We recommend booking early.
 Before July 4th and after Labor Day, we have much more availability.

 The dates we have scheduled here have a minimum of 2 to run and a maximum guiding ratio of 2:1.
+Due to COVID-19, this trip is only offered as a Custom Private Trip.
 Click HERE to arrange climbs on Mt.
 Whitney on a custom private basis, subject to permit availability.